Harmful Substances and Foods for Dogs

 - Weeping Fig

-If you have any concerns about what food is bad for dogs or any potential toxins your dog may have ingested, you should always speak with your vet in the first instance to obtain advice and guidance.
+If you have any concerns that your dog may have ingested poisonous plants, toxic foods or anything else that is potentially harmful, you should always speak with your vet as soon as possible to obtain advice and guidance.